Who am I?

 When I was five my family moved to Texas.

 I grew up a multi-cultural immigrant kid, never completely sure where I fit in... and always feeling a little like an outsider.

 While growing up, I sensed I was different from other boys... although I couldn't identify exactly how.

 In middle school words like "queer" and "homo" began to take meaning, and my world crashed in.

-After high school, I met openly LGBT people for the first time...
+After high school, I met openly LGBTQ people for the first time...
 I found my community.